espocrm/documentation/docs/administration/portal.md

 ## Access to Portal

-You can find the URL for your portal in the *URL* field of the portal record.
-It's also possible to use server configuration tools (such as mod_rewrite) to be able to access by different url.
+You can find the URL for your Portal in the *URL* field of the Portal record.
+It's also possible to use server configuration tools (such as mod_rewrite) to be able to access the Portal by a different URL.
 For this case, you need to fill in 'Custom URL' field.

 * [Apache configuration](portal/apache-configuration.md)
 * [Nginx configuration](portal/nginx-configuration.md)